timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-13.md

 #### Treasure

-All the treasure Stronk has taken from his victims has been placed under his sleeping skins for safekeeping: 40 pp, an electrum brooch worth 120 gp, six gems worth 50 gp each, two <fetch-data type="item">potion of greater healing</fetch-data>, and a book of drow poetry worth 100 gp.
+All the treasure Stronk has taken from his victims has been placed under his sleeping skins for safekeeping: 40 pp, an electrum brooch worth 120 gp, six gems worth 50 gp each, two <wc-fetch type="item">potion of greater healing</wc-fetch>, and a book of drow poetry worth 100 gp.

 ### 7. Entry Chamber